-Economic objective: Support advanced and connected work spaces and communities commercial market requirements whilst being accessible to local communities.
+Economic objective: Support advanced and connected work spaces and communities

+We must ensure that we facilitate the delivery of new employment premises and enhance existing business premises in the right locations and with the right infrastructure to meet commercial market requirements whilst being accessible to local communities.
 We need to consider how we can reduce the reliance on the car and continue to make improvements to our physical infrastructure to support walking, cycling and public transport.
 Access to superfast broadband is now essential to working life.
 We need to support accelerated rollout and also improvements to 4G and 5G phone coverage.